thecooltechguy/smartphone-servers/pi_server/README.md

     - Applet 2: If webhook with "battery_high" event, then turn off the smart plug.
 4. Find your URL key: https://ifttt.com/maker_webhooks/ and click on Documentation.
 5. Use your URL key to register the device through the pi_server

-# TODO
-- Need to store devices & state in a DB, not in memory